NavigationContentFooter

 Installing DHCPCD

-1. Change into the root account of your server by using su and the password of the root user.
+1. Change the root account of your server by using su and the password of the root user.

 2. For Debian and Ubuntu, update the apt package manager repositories, then upgrade the software already installed on the machine to the latest version available in the repositories: